bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

     - Database fields renamed - [see change log](https://github.com/bcgov/ckan-ui/blob/pages/pages/beta_schema_changes.md#geographic-data-resource-level-changes)

 **Resource Storage Format**: describes the file extension for the resource.
++ BCGW
+    + The following is used in Production: Other
+    + But others that also apply: Multiple, Oracle/SDE

 + **Changes**:
     - **NEW** values: geopackage (gpkg); multiple

-**Resource Storage Location**: is the location where the resource is stored.
-For files that have been uploaded using the _Upload File_ above, choose Catalogue Data Store.
+**Resource Storage Location**:
++ Is the location where the resource is stored.
++ For files that have been uploaded using the _Upload File_ above, choose Catalogue Data Store.

+**Spatial Datatype**:
-**Spatial Datatype**: refers to the datatype in the database.
++ Refers to the datatype in a database.
-+ For data stored in the BC Geographic, choose SDO_GEOMETRY.
++ For data stored in the BCGW, choose SDO_GEOMETRY.
 If you are unsure, choose N-A.

     |Spatial Datatype| Description|
     |:---|:---|